Long Island Truck Accident Lawyers

 - Post-Trip Reports: Driver must report defects discovered

-- Annual Inspections: Comprehensive inspection by qualified mechanic
+- Annual Inspections: Full inspection by qualified mechanic

 - Brake Requirements: Specific brake performance standards and tests